Greg Stiles, Editor

 Greg Stiles is a doctoral researcher in the School of Politics and International Studies, University of Leeds, UK.
 His research is funded by the Economic and Social Research Council (ESRC) and it examines the role of the G7 & G20 Summits in global governance and conflict resolution practice.
 Additional areas of research are on the European Union and its relations with Russia, conflict in the Middle East and International Relations theory, in particular, the English School approach.
 Greg holds a BA in International Relations & Politics, as well as an MA in European Law, Governance & Politics and an MA in Social Research from the University of Sheffield, UK.

 Amna Kaleem is an ESRC-funded doctoral researcher in the Department of Politics, University of Sheffield, UK.
 Her research is situated within Critical Terrorism Studies and focuses on the impact of the British government's counter-terrorism policy on citizenship practice and civic duty.
-Amna did her BA and Masters in International Relations at the University of Karachi, Pakistan, followed by a Masters in Global Security at the University of Sheffield, UK.
+Amna holds an MA in International Relations from the University of Karachi, Pakistan, an MA in Global Security, and an MA in Social Research from the University of Sheffield.
 She has worked as a multimedia journalist and project manager in Pakistan and the UK.